thebadmonkeydev/review-like-a-champ/PITCHME.md

 - QA Checklist

 +++
-### Note and describe your thought process
+### Write more

-- There is no perfect solution in code
+- Note your thought process
--
+- There are no perfect solutions, you're pitching yours

 ---
 ## Reviewing Pull Requests